ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The following overviews how the above specifically applies to the existing transport profiles of ACE.

 * The access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint (see {{Section 5.10.1 of RFC9200}}), using a media-type different from "application/ace+cbor" (e.g., like in {{RFC9202}}).
-In such a case, TOKEN_INFO is the request payload of the POST request.
+In such a case, TOKEN_INFO is the payload of the POST request.

 * The access token can be uploaded to the RS by means of a POST request to the /authz-info enpoint, using the media-type "application/ace+cbor" (e.g., like in {{RFC9203}}).
 In such a case, TOKEN_INFO is the value of the CBOR byte string conveyed by the 'access_token' parameter, within the CBOR map specified as payload of the POST request.